DakotaBlackDesign/Final-project-cp2/README.md

-# Aphos App
+# Aphos

-A mobile interface for generating sound in responce to a users breathing
+A mobile Theraputic interdface that generates sound in responce to a users breathing

 ## Summary

-To accompany My thesis project The Aphos App will provide a simple graphical interface on an android device.
-I have hardware that interprets inhaling and exhaling into MIDI BLE.
-Thae App will interpret the midi and via a synth generate sound.
-User input will be collected through the accelerometer and a touch interface to modulate this sound and send it via bluetooth to headphones.
+User input will be collected through an accelerometer and a breathe detection belt to trigger a synth over Midi BLE.

 ## Component Parts

-the hardware is finished and working as an arduino prototype. the project will only be the App.

-## Challenges

-I would like to build the app using Jasvascript/ react to leverage my existing knowledge. the challenge will be adapting these languages to run on a mobile device.
+the hardware consists of 2 feather boards, 1 absolute orientation sensor, and 1 knit strech sensor.

 ## Timeline